Steps to make sure you're using Apple Silicon brew instead of Rosetta

 /usr/local/bin/brew brew list

-for CLI tools and /usr/local/bin/brew list --cask
+/usr/local/bin/brew list --cask

 Output those to a Brewfile